You may also like

 Generations of migrants from neighbouring regions have established permanent homes for themselves and their descendants in the UAE.
 Some have blended in and become integral parts of the tribal make-up of Emirati society, thus acquiring the legal status of citizens.
 Others, mostly of Iranian origin, referred to in popular slang as ajam (iyam in the local dialect), became full citizens but are sometimes perceived as less ‘authentic’ by Sunni Muslims and therefore less ‘equal’.

-Since its emergence as an important trade centre and the discovery of oil in the 1960s, the country has attracted millions of workers from around the world to provide the labour and expertise needed to run an emerging country with a growing economy.
+Since its emergence as an important trade centre and the discovery of oil in the 1960s, the UAE has attracted millions of workers from around the world to provide the labour and expertise needed to run an emerging country with a growing economy.
 By the time the country became independent in 1971, it already had a majority non-national population.
 The 1975 census indicated that 69.5 percent were foreigners (compared with 36.5 percent in 1968), in a total population of 557,887.
-Thirty years later, the imbalance has only increased.
-According to the official 2005 census, the UAE population was 3,769,080 (plus 335,615 who were not counted), of which the number of counted nationals was 824,921 (21.9 percent), while the counted non-national population was 2,944,159 (78.1 percent).
-Once the uncounted population is included, the ratio becomes 19 percent nationals to 81 percent non-nationals.
-In some cases, as in the city of Dubai, the ratio of nationals to non-nationals is closer to 10 to 90 percent.

-Given their inherent vulnerability, arising from the sponsorship system (kafala) and the lack of reliable and systematic legal recourse, workers often suffer abuse and exploitation.
-Working conditions, especially for unskilled labourers (e.g., in construction) and domestic workers, can be harsh.
+Due to the sponsorship system (kafala) and the lack of reliable and systematic legal recourse, labourers, especially those unskilled, often suffer abuse and exploitation.
+Working conditions (e.g., in construction and domestic work) can be harsh.
 Living conditions, usually in squalid labour camps, make things worse.
-NGOs and international organizations, such as Amnesty International and Human Rights Watch, intervene repeatedly on the behalf of foreign workers.
+NGOs and international organizations, such as Amnesty International and Human Rights Watch, intervene repeatedly on behalf of foreign workers.